 What is a Liquidity Pool in Crypto?
 (Animated)

 Table of Contents

 Litecoin is decentralized crypto that has its blockchain.
 Being decentralized means that it doesn’t belong to anyone specific person or organization - it has no central leader.

-Litecoin is open-source, which means that anyone and everyone can contribute to the coins' wellbeing and its development.
+Litecoin is open-source, which means that anyone and everyone can contribute to the coins' well-being and development.

 What makes this crypto unique is its relationship with Bitcoin.
 Litecoin was initially a spin-off of Bitcoin, having almost identical data and parameters.
 However, there’s a catch - Litecoin is around four times faster than Bitcoin.
 In the grand scheme of things, this is very significant.

 Four times faster usually equates to being four times more attractive.
 In Litecoin's case, this also means that it aims to have four times more coins than Bitcoin.